COVID-19: Information for Patients, Parents and Visitors

 We are in constant contact with local and state health authorities.
 The hospital’s team has rigorously trained and prepared to manage infectious disease cases, and we adhere to strict infection control protocols while treating patients—all to help keep you and your family safe and healthy.

 Do all visitors at CHLA need to be tested for COVID-19?

 Patients who have symptoms may be tested if it is determined medically necessary by the treating provider, or if they are admitted to the hospital for care.
-Parents, legal guardians and designated caregivers of patients admitted to the hospital (inpatients) must have proof of a negative COVID-19 test within 3 days of their visit only if they are not fully vaccinated.
-Parents, legal guardians and designated caregivers who are fully vaccinated do not need to be tested.
+Parents, legal guardians and designated caregivers of patients admitted to the hospital (inpatients) must have proof of a negative COVID-19 test within 3 days of their visit only if they are not up to date on their vaccinations.
+Parents, legal guardians and designated caregivers who are up-to-date on their vaccinations do not need to be tested.

 Does CHLA offer testing for children?